g-nvs/HoneyPot-Azure/README.md

 I could provision an additional VM for Logstash purposes only along with Filebeat on TPOT, but in order to first test the integration, I decided to move on with Logstash installed directly on the TPOT Server.

 14. We download and install the Logstash version 8.14.0, available on the official Elastic site.
 Installation steps are described there as well.
+15. Next, we need to install a Logstash Plugin to be able to forward our logs to Sentinel.